Duterte begs forgiveness, pledges to rebuild ISIS-infested Philippines city

 - Country's forces have been battling militants there since May 23

-Philippines (CNN)Philippines President Rodrigo Duterte begged forgiveness Tuesday for declaring martial law in Mindanao island and vowed to rebuild Marawi, the battle-scarred city at the heart of nearly four weeks of fighting between Philippines forces and ISIS-affiliated militants.
+Iligan, Philippines (CNN)Philippines President Rodrigo Duterte begged forgiveness Tuesday for declaring martial law in Mindanao island and vowed to rebuild Marawi, the battle-scarred city at the heart of nearly four weeks of fighting between Philippines forces and ISIS-affiliated militants.

 "I had no choice.
 They are destroying Marawi.
 I have to drive them out.
 But I am very sorry," Duterte said.
 He was speaking at a makeshift evacuation center for hundreds of residents of the northern Mindanao city who have been forced to flee their homes.